-TransIT provides comprehensive digital support for temperature-controlled transports: the software has algorithms that can be used to configure the loading of the vehicle individually and in the best possible way every day.
-The basis for the planning is always the customer orders.
-In addition, TransIT identifies the number of rollies or pallets to be delivered and the capacity of the variable fillable chambers of the trucks.
-The delivery quantities in the different temperature ranges can change dynamically from day to day, but also between individual gates.
-The gts solution then decides how best to reallocate the chambers in the vehicle and which goods are stowed where.
-Basically, the better the route planning, the lower the transport costs and the fewer manual corrections to the routes are required in day-to-day operations.
-This also reduces manual errors in logistics to a minimum.
+TransIT provides extensive digital support for temperature-controlled transports: the software has algorithms that can be used to optimally and individually configure the loading of the vehicle every day.
+Customer orders always form the basis for planning.
+In addition, TransIT identifies the number of trolleys or pallets to be delivered and the capacity of the variable filling chambers of the trucks, in which the delivery quantities in the various temperature ranges can change dynamically from day to day, but also between individual doors.
+The gts solution then decides how the compartments in the vehicle can best be rearranged and which goods are stowed in which location.
+Basically, the better the route planning, the lower the transport costs and the fewer manual corrections to the routes are necessary in day-to-day operations.

 Optimum utilisation of vehicles for food logistics